Gasoline becomes more affordable, just when Americans don't need it

 “I will have zero driving requirements for two weeks (minimum) now that everything is shutting down,” said Cathy Martin, of Potomac, Maryland.
 “For me, my average weekly work and kid activity driving is 150 miles.”

+That shift has not yet shown up in official U.S. Energy Department figures, where motor gasoline demand is up 1.7% for the past four weeks when compared with the year-ago period.

 Industry analysts said consumers can expect cheaper gasoline prices for the foreseeable future, even with the approach of the summer driving season, when prices tend to climb along with demand.
-U.S. gasoline futures fell to $0.8536 a gallon on Friday, lowest seasonally since at least 2005, Refinitiv Eikon data showed.
+U.S. gasoline futures RBc1 fell to 85.36 cents a gallon on Friday, lowest seasonally since at least 2005, Refinitiv Eikon data showed.

 The average American’s motor gasoline expenditures were $1,072 in 2017, the latest data available, according to the U.S. Energy Department.
 That total varies by state, from as little as $708 in New York to a high of $1,441 in Wyoming.